 long as you wanted .45 (.457 actually)!

-with this caliber at all, there are
+with this caliber at all, there are lots of

-from predators to big game, but it is not the most optimal for either.
+predators to big game, but it is not the most optimal for either.

 When hunting for predators I'd like a smaller caliber, flatter

 shooting gun that would let me reach out a bit further with a less

 pronounced trajectory.
 Conversely, for the bigger game at the

-ranges I like to shoot (around 60 yards), there
+ranges I like to shoot (around 60 yards), there would be nothing

 It seems the feedback that Pyramyd Air received from their

 the family; the .357 caliber Recluse and the .50 caliber Dragon

 Claw.
-These two guns are essentially rebarreled
+These two guns are essentially rebarreled models of the

 As you see the three guns (the Recluse and

 etched on the receivers.
-If you flip
+If you flip the guns over

 More noticeable is the effort expended in